Oct. 30, 1982: Hagler vs Obelmejias II

 Hagler had already exhibited his vast superiority over Fulgencio Obelmejias in January of 1981, battering the Venezuelan into a helpless heap in eight one-sided rounds in his first title defense.
-No one knew what Obelmejias had done to regain status as the top contender and mandatory challenger for the title, but he had done just that and thus he deserved a rematch with Marvelous Marvin.
+No one knew what Obelmejias had done to regain status as the mandatory challenger for the title, but he had done just that and thus he deserved a rematch with Marvelous Marvin.
 Or so decreed the WBA.

 If the contest itself was plagued by a sense of futility and déjà vu, the location was equally absurd: the Teatro Ariston in San Remo, Italy.
 If no one could explain why this rematch was necessary, they also didn’t know why the fight was happening where it was; but evidently Hagler enjoyed his time in “The Boot,” as after he retired from boxing he made a new life for himself in the land of Leonardo and linguine.

 But that was several years later.
 In 1982 Hagler was clearly not happy to be in Italy and and none too pleased to be facing an opponent he had already soundly beaten.
 One reason for this was that Marvin did not forget the fact that following their first match, Fulgencio had blamed his poor showing on a virus, telling everyone he was suffering from a bad cold.